 All fully accredited Practical Examiners are eligible for inclusion in this directory at no charge.
 Please note, however, that your listing is not automatic.
 You need to confirm that you wish to be included and that the contact information on file for you is current.

-If you wish to be included in the Directory, please provide the information requested on the Request for Inclusion form on the Practical Examiner Handbooks and Forms page and submit it to NCCCO.
+If you wish to be included in the Directory, please provide the information requested on the Request for Inclusion form on the PE Forms page and submit it to NCC.

-NCCCO conducts audits of Practical Test Sites and Practical Examiners in accordance with the accreditation requirements of the American National Standards Institute (ANSI).
+CCO conducts audits of Practical Test Sites and Practical Examiners in accordance with the accreditation requirements of the ANSI National Accreditation Board (ANAB).

-Practical Test Sites and Practical Examiners are selected for audits on the basis of a variety of criteria, including random selection, in response to issues reported by candidates, unusually high or low pass rates, new Test Sites, or probationary Examiners.
+Practical Test Sites and Practical Examiners are selected for audits for of a variety of criteria, including random selection, in response to issues reported by candidates, unusually high or low pass rates, new Test Sites, or probationary Examiners.

-Practical Examiners who have been audited and have been notified that an additional audit is required will be responsible for the expenses incurred by NCCCO for the additional audit.
-Any Practical Exams conducted by the Examiner will not be scored until NCCCO has been reimbursed for the incurred expenses.
+Practical Examiners who have been audited and have been notified that an additional audit is required will be responsible for the expenses incurred by CCO for the additional audit.
+Any Practical Exams conducted by the Examiner will not be scored until CCO has been reimbursed for the incurred expenses.

 When a second audit is required, a $1,000 fee will be charged for each second audit administered to a provisional Examiner.